DavesCodeMusings/daylight/README.md

 To output sunrise, sunset, and hours of day light from October 31, 2020 to November 1, 2021:

 `node daylight.js 2020-10-31 2021-11-01`

-## Notes
-This was originally created for comparison with solar inverter output, but it probably has additional uses.
-Output is in CSV format for easy import into a database of LibreOffice Calc / MS Excel sheet.